SpyNote malware: One extra purpose to in no way sideload Android apps

 Tune the instrument via GPS

-Copy files from device to Laptop
+Copy files from the device to Laptop

-Gain Get right of entry to the IMEI number, MAC deal with, and cellular telephone provider details
+Gain Get right of entry to the IMEI number, MAC deal with, and cellular telephone provider details.